wughangar/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to list curent directory\n
+script that changes working directory to homen